 - PROVEN – All the power meters mentioned above are ‘proven’ in the sense that they are well established and are generally ‘known quantities’.
 New Power meters like 4iiii Podiiiium probably don’t yet meet the ‘proven’ characteristic but will most likely be perfectly fine.

 - Direct Force Measurement or Opposing Force Measurement and the accuracy of doubling up a single-sided measurement – PowerPod would argue “If you want accuracy why would a necessarily asymmetric rider measure power on one side and double it?“.
-They would argue that their power meter relatively accurately measures total power if your personal aerodynamic constraints don’t change too much.
-They might also point out hat asymmetries change as you fatigue.
+They would argue that their power meter relatively accurately measures total power if your aerodynamic constraints don’t change too much.
+They might also point out that asymmetries change as you fatigue.

 - Single-sided or dual-sided – go for dual-sided or total power measurement if you can afford it, don’t worry too much if you can’t.

 - I’m not a bike mechanic but I am highly competent in other DIY fields (if I may say so myself) yet some power meters are a time-consuming PITA for me to install on bikes.
 Unless you have a combination of tools+time either buy a simple-to-install solution or pay for someone else to do it for you.